adamhammes/old-site/site/recipes/_posts/2016-09-17-honey-cornbread-muffins.md

 Evenly divide the cornbread mixture into the papers.
 Bake for 15 minutes, until golden.

-## Notes:
+## Notes

 Spraying the muffin wrappers with cooking spray will make it easier to extract the muffins after baking.

-To melt the butter, microwave in a microwave-safe bowl for fifteen-second intervals until completely liquid, whisking inbetween intervals.
+To melt the butter, microwave in a microwave-safe bowl for fifteen-second intervals until completely liquid, whisking in between intervals.